Raizelian/vCenter-DRT/README.md

 - PowerState
 - ResourcePool
 - Folder
-- PoweredOffTime
+- PoweredOffTime (vcenter-drt-poweredoff.ps1)

-The script gets the current state of a virtual machine (either powered on, or powered off) and, if `PoweredOff`, elaborates the date and time of that event; if it can't find any PoweredOff event then it looks for the `LastWriteTime` of the .nvram file of that virtual machine.
+The basic script, vcenter-drt.ps1, gets the current state of a virtual machine (either powered on, or powered off) and reports on the information listed above.
+The vcenter-drt-poweredoff.ps1 script also evaluates the VM's power state and if found equal to `PoweredOff` then elaborates the date and time of that event; if it can't find any PoweredOff event then it looks for the `LastWriteTime` of the .nvram file of that virtual machine.
 The .nvram file is searched in every datastore linked to a VM and, if not present, one can suppose the VM was just imported and never powered on - or orphaned.

-The final result is the `vms_report-{vcenter}.csv` file containing all the gathered information.
+The final result is either the `vms_report-{vcenter}.csv` or `poweredoff-vms_report-{vcenter}.csv`  file containing all the gathered information.

 ## Configuration